[Adopted in Convention May 24th, 2018]

 Section 3: An appointed Officer’s term ends at the adjournment of the next Convention, regardless of year, when an election shall fill either the remainder of the term or the next full term, based on the schedule in Section 2.

 Section 4: Officer elections shall exclude any office eliminated upon adjournment and shall include any Office created upon adjournment, regardless of the year designated for it in Section 2, with the term adjusted to end at the convention of the designated year.

 Section 1: The Board of Directors shall consist of the Party Officers.
 The Board of Directors shall be the Party’s State Central Committee.

 Section 2: Any member of the Board of Directors may be suspended by vote of two-thirds (2/3) of the current Board of Directors.
-Any member of the Board of Directors absent from two (2) consecutive meetings of the Board shall be automatically suspended at adjournment of the second meeting.
+Any member of the Board of Directors absent from two (2) consecutive regular meetings of the Board may be suspended at adjournment of the second regular meeting.
 The Board of Directors may, by a two-thirds (2/3) vote of the current members, appoint or reinstate officers if vacancies or suspensions occur, such members to serve until the next Convention.

 Section 3: The Board of Directors shall have the control and management of all the affairs, properties, and funds of the Party consistent with this Constitution and shall meet in the manner specified in the Party Bylaws.
 The Board shall serve as the Party’s Vacancy Committee.

 Section 1: The Party shall hold a Convention of Party Delegates each calendar year, scheduled so that it convenes at least six (6) months after the previous convention and adjourns no later than sixty-five (65) days before the day of the Colorado primary election.